You really caught me off guard.

 My friend that came with me was complaining the whole time because he hated walking up the hill.
 I don’t think it was the end of the world and I welcomed it as a fun challenge, but it was definitely exhausting.

 So if you are a premadonna like him, there’s two solutions.
-One is to rent a car and drive to the beach.
+One is to rent a car and drive to the beach, which is what all the Albanians do.
 The other is to pay a little extra every day to stay at a more expensive location by the beach.
-This is probably a good time to tell you that I have a $40 off discount code with Airbnb if you want an accommodation closer to the beach.
+This is probably a good time to tell you that I have a discount code with Airbnb if you want an accommodation closer to the beach.

 Dhermi Nightlife is very underwhelming.